 METRO’s financial result consists primarily of interest income and expenses.
-Interest is recognised as income or expenses and, where applicable, on an accrual basis using the effective interest method.
-Interest on borrowing that is directly attributable to the acquisition or production of a so-called qualified asset represent an exception, as they must be included in the acquisition or production costs of the asset capitalised pursuant to IAS 23 (Borrowing Costs).
+Interest is recognised as income or expenses on an accrual basis and, where applicable, using the effective interest method.
+Interest expense on borrowings that is directly attributable to the acquisition or production of a so-called qualified asset represents an exception, as it is included in the acquisition or production costs of the asset capitalised pursuant to IAS 23 (Borrowing Costs).
 Dividends paid by companies in which METRO holds an interest and which are not accounted for using the equity method are generally recognised as income when the legal claim to payment arises.

-Income taxes concern direct taxes on income and deferred taxes.
+Income taxes concern current and deferred taxes.
 As a general rule, they are recognised through profit or loss unless they are related to business combinations or an item that is directly recognised in equity or other comprehensive income.